jayrbolton/jayrbolton.github.io/source/_posts/work.md

 #### [Python Type Inference](https://github.com/jayrbolton/python-type-inferencer)

-Statically analyzes python code and can potentially infer the types of almost everything.
-My major project as an undergrad, this was something I have always wanted to return to.
+Undergraduate project for statically analyzing python code to infer the types of regular python programs to find bugs and generate documentation.